 Gain the Freedom of Time

 Each of us has only 24 hours a day.
 How well you master your time determines how much you can accomplish.
-With the right “Whos”, you can focus on doing what you love and are great at, spend less time on the things you hate or are bad at, and tap on others strengths/resources.
-The outcome = exponentially better results, personal growth and less procrastination.
+With the right “Whos,” you can focus on high-impact activities you enjoy engaging in, spend less time on the things you hate or are bad at, tap on others’ strengths/resources, and expand your quality time with those who matter.
+The outcome = exponentially better results, personal growth, and less procrastination.

 Gain the Freedom of Money

-With more Whos working on your goals, you’ll have more time to focus on the things that you’re good at.
+With more collaborative efforts, you’ll have more time to focus on the things that you’re good at.
 This allows you to increase your earning capacity and eventually attain the Freedom of Money (i.e. having enough money to solve most problems).

 Gain the Freedom of Relationships

-As you grow your Time and Money Freedoms, you’ll meet world-class mentors and collaborators who can bring you and your products/services to even greater heights.
-You’ll also have the flexibility to connect/partner with people you want to build relationships with.
+As you grow your Time and Money Freedoms, you’ll meet world-class mentors and key collaborators who can bring you and your products/services to even greater heights.
+You’ll also have the flexibility to find perfect partner fits, and expand your overall connections overtime.

 Gain the Freedom of Purpose

-Each time you add a Who with complementary strengths/resources and fresh perspectives, you address your gaps/weaknesses, free up your time/energy for what matters most, expand your vision, and increase your freedom of time, money and relationships.
-You become truly free to pursue your dreams instead of getting stuck in the daily grind.
+Each time you create brilliant collaborations with Whos who have complementary strengths/resources and fresh perspectives, you address your gaps/weaknesses, free up your personal time/energy for what matters most, expand your vision, and increase your time freedom, money, and relationships.
+You become truly free to pursue your dreams instead of getting stuck in the daily routines.